-Trump Tells Troops In Iraq He Gave Them A Ten Percent Pay Raise – He Did Not
+Trump Tells Troops In Iraq He Gave Them A 10 Percent Pay Raise – He Did Not

 “They said: ‘You know, we could make it smaller.
 We could make it 3 percent.
 We could make it 2 percent.
 We could make it 4 percent.’
 I said: ‘No. Make it 10 percent.
 Make it more than 10 percent.
 Because it’s been a long time.
 It’s been more than 10 years.
 That’s a long time.
 And, you know, you really put yourselves out there, and you put your lives out there.
 So congratulations.”

-Also not true is Trump’s claim that it had been more than ten years since the military got a pay increase.
+Also not true is Trump’s claim that it had been more than 10 years since the military got a pay increase.
 Actually, the military’s pay increased last year, as it did the year before that, and the year before that.
 The military has gotten an annual pay increase every year for the past several decades.

 Basic pay for active-duty soldiers ranges from between $19,659 to $38,059 this year, based on experience, rank, and other factors.
 The median personal income in the United States, according to Wallet Hacks, is in the range of $56,000.